swapnilkusumwal/Multiplatform-Mobile-App-Development-with-React-Native/README.md

 # Multiplatform-Mobile-App-Development-with-React-Native
 App created using react native .

 To run the app mount json-server in one terminal window and run json-server --watch db.json -p 3001 -d 2000 -H <Your machine's IP Address> .
-This is what i used -> json-server --watch db.json -p 3001 -d 2000 -H 192.168.0.7 is what i used.
+This is what i used -> json-server --watch db.json -p 3001 -d 2000 -H 192.168.0.7.

 Update baseUrl with your machine's IP .